-Chris Boss posted an article titled “Six lessons I learned about writing software” over on BetaNews.com, which illustrated this fear with stunning clarity.
-After reading the article I am not even sure what it's about, the six lessons he shares with his readers are all shoehorned into three overarching themes:
+Chris Boss authored the article, “Six lessons I learned about writing software” for BetaNews.com that illustrates that fear with stunning clarity.
+After reading the article I am not even sure what it's about.
+The six lessons he shares with readers can be boiled down to three overarching themes:

-Before I address those points I would like to say that in general I actually agree with his six lessons:
+Before I address those points I should say that I'm actually in general agreement with his six lessons:

 1) Development time is critical, especially for custom software – Absolutely.
 I don't think anyone can really disagree with this idea.

 2) Performance is always important – Once again, I don't think anyone can disagree with this.
-Even when performance cannot be improved to any noticeable degree it is an important part of any piece of software.
+Even when it cannot be improved to any noticeable degree, performance is an important part of any piece of software.

 3) Productivity depends upon the ability to reuse code, and building quality library code is always important – Any programmer can tell you that without having to spend a paragraph defending their use, or lack thereof, of OOP.